 Featured on BBC Two's Between The Covers 

 In the dark days that follow, the town slips into panic and paranoia.
 Everything is not as it seems.
 Anyone could be a suspect.
 And as Cooper finds herself unable to leave town, Alec is stalked by an unseen threat.
 The two investigators race to uncover the truth behind these frightening and insidious mysteries – no matter the cost.

-'Totally gripping from start to finish' - Alex Michaelides, author of The Silent Patient
+'Totally gripping' - Alex Michaelides, author of The Silent Patient

 Unlike anything else you’ll read this year, Sixteen Horses is a deeply disconcerting ride.
 Irresistible

 Dark, visceral and disturbing, this highly suspenseful and beautifully written thriller is totally gripping from start to finish.
 A hugely impressive debut